PacificCommunity/ofp-sam-yft-review/notes/questions.md

 **E2.1** Results: Population numbers at age as a table and/or bubble plot?

 **E2.2** Results: Also plot CPUE by year instead of quarters?

 ---

-Is longline CPUE the most useful CPUE index for the YFT assessment?

-Should multiple CPUE indices be considered?

-CPUE CV based on data only or scaled empirically to match the standard deviation of residuals?

-CPUE process error?

-Seasonal or annual CPUE?

-CPUE catchability grouped or ungrouped between regions?

----